-The consumer records were 99 percent in compliance for the 19 criteria.
+The consumer records were 99 percent in compliance for 19 criteria.

 - ✓ The sample records were 100 percent in compliance for 18 criteria.
-There are no recommendations for these criteria. - ✓ Finding for one criterion is detailed below. - ✓ A summary of the results of the review is shown in the table at the end of this section.

-IV.
-Finding and Recommendation

-3.4.b Semiannual reports address and confirm the consumer's progress toward achieving each of the IPP objectives for which the facility is responsible.
+There are no recommendations for these criteria. - \checkmark A finding for one criterion is detailed below. - ✓ A summary of the results of the review is shown in the table at the end of this section. - IV.
+Finding and Recommendation - 3.4.b Semiannual reports address and confirm the consumer's progress toward achieving each of the IPP objectives for which the facility is responsible.
 [Title 17, CCR, §56026(b)]

-Six of the seven (86 percent) applicable sample consumer records contained semiannual reports that confirm progress toward achieving each of the IPP objectives.
-The semiannual reports for consumer #19 at CCF #2 did not address the consumer's progress in completing activities of daily living, as identified in the IPP.
-However, subsequent to the monitoring review, Alta California Regional Center (ACRC) provided technical support to CCF #2 in updating the semiannual reports with the progress of consumer #19's activities of daily living.
-Accordingly, no recommendation is required.
+One of the two (50 percent) applicable sample consumer records contained semiannual reports that confirm progress toward achieving each of the IPP objectives.
+The semiannual reports for consumer #11 at CCF #3 did not address the consumer's progress with displaying appropriate behavior and in completing personal care activities, as identified in the IPP.